 If there are members in your delivery who do not match any of the stops in your imported file, a popup alert will appear, and those members will remain in the Unassigned Stops list.
 They will not be included in your routes, and labels will not be generated for them.
 However, their shares and products will be represented in all other views on the Labels and Reports tab.
 To add them to your routes and generate labels for them, drag them to the appropriate position in your Trucks list and click Save Shipment.

-Viewing Labels and Reports
+Viewing and Printing Reports

 The Shipment Labels and Reports tab allows you to view and download a list of the members receiving boxes in that day's shipment, and which shares each member is scheduled to receive.